 “For example, continuous integration (CI) tooling, and working with external colleagues to ensure we were meeting our obligations in terms of security and compliance to the Government Digital Service standard.
 I was also involved in aspects of the user interface (UI build), maintaining the supporting form-building framework and code reviews.”

 James is primarily involved in helping to build capability and innovation throughout the engineering community.
 He joined the Civil Service in 2016, initially in architecture before moving to software engineering.

-A couple of years later he joined our digital technology services partner BPDTS in the Pension Credit team, where he enjoys working with motivated people on a largely greenfield service.
+A couple of years later he joined the Pension Credit team, where he enjoys working with motivated people on a largely greenfield service.